 In addition to what happens internally, nature is an external living force also aligned with the energetic doshic principles.
 There is a time of day, time of life and season and that is specific to each dosha.
 The seasonal shifts are critical to understand from the Ayurvedic perspective in order to live in alignment with nature and with oneself.
 In spring we see rebirth and growth, and it is the time of kapha.
 In summer we experience heat and humidity, and it is the time of pitta.
 In fall/winter the drying winds indicate it is the time of vāta.
 What is being experienced externally in nature can also be experienced within each of us, possibly causing imbalances in our mind and body.
-And so with each season, our Ayurvedic practitioners can help you integrate dosha balancing practices into your wellness routine to maintain balance and optimal health.
+And so with each season, our Ayurvedic specialists and practitioners can help you integrate dosha balancing practices into your wellness routine to maintain balance and optimal health.

 Signs and symptoms of imbalances are a map of clues that when assessed thoroughly can be supported to bring the mind and body back to a state of balance with the goal of slowing down the disease process or avoiding it altogether.
 Sign-up today for our in-depth Holistic Health Assessment, which includes an Ayurvedic dosha assessment, to work with our Ayurvedic health and wellness coaches to understand your imbalances and become supported with the right protocols to bring your mind, body and energies back into balance.